 Eva F. Albarran, age 81, born on February 4, 1938 and died peacefully on Dec 4, 2019, in Webster, Florida.

-To send flowers in memory of Eva F. Albarran, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Eva F. Albarran, please visit our Heartfelt Sympathies Store.

 Eva F. Albarran was born to Rosalio Fajardo and Flora F. Nunez.
 Eva was last child of ten children.
 She is survived by her three sons Francisco (Nelva) Felix (Mireya), Javier (Carmina) and seven daughters Petra, Carolina, Cecilia (Jose), Reina, Yolanda, Epifania (Francisco), and Norma. including three Cornelio, Raul, Adriana, who died in infancy.